What to expect from your newborn...

 ‘My baby has a blocked nose’

 Most babies have a blocked nose for the first weeks/months of life.
 This often sounds as if it is coming ‘from the back of the nose’ and causes the baby to make a snorting sound when crying or feeding.
 This is a harmless, albeit very frustrating condition.
 For symptomatic relief, one can use a salt water containing nasal spray frequently.
 Suctioning devices seem to make very little difference and humidifiers will probably make it worse.
 When to worry?
-If your baby has a runny (as apposed to blocked) nose, coughing, is febrile and unable to feed.
+If your baby has a runny (as opposed to blocked) nose, coughing, is febrile and unable to feed.

 ‘My baby has a bump on the skull’

 This is called a cephalohaematoma or scalp bleed.
-It is seen more frequently after normal vaginal deliveries, but can also be seen after a ceasarean section.
+It is seen more frequently after normal vaginal deliveries, but can also be seen after a caesarean section.
 This is because of bleeding into one of the layers of the scalp.
 It resolves spontaneously, but may take weeks or months to do so.
 It may even become quite hard as organization of the blood happens.
 When to worry?
 If the swelling is extensive and your baby is pale and/or jaundiced and unwilling to feed.

 ‘My baby has a yellow colour’